willhnguyen/CarND-MPC-Project/README.md

 The costs calculations also include the model constraints.
 This portion checks that the model behaves as expected over each time step.

+Once these costs have been set up, the program will simulate a series of actuator control values and determine which provides the lowest error overall.
+Then, the program will return the beginning subset of the determined control values to pass on to the car to use in real time.
+Not all control values are passed because simulations and the real world differ enough that we can only rely on a subset of the simulation.

+For this project, it is also assumed that latency occurs from when the data is sent by the MPC to when it is received by the car.
+This latency can be considered by predicting the car's location after the latency has occured.
+This new location and state is then passed to the MPC as the car's initial state for the MPC simulation.

 ## Project Implementation Details
 The `src/mpc.cpp`, `src/mpc.h`, and `src/main.cpp` files were modified in this project.